lubuntu-team/manual/source/5/5.1/lxqt-panel.rst

 The Color picker is shows what color something is on your screen usually useful for web developers.
 To get a color off the screen press the color dropper button and your mouse will turn into crosshair and then left click on what you want to take the color.
 Then a numeric field to the right of the dropper will appear with the color in a numeric field to the right.

 .. image::   spacer-color-picker.png

+To use your sensors widgets which you would have to add manually as shown above.
+A sensor bar will appear with as many sensors as on your panel.
+To view the temp as a number mouse over the sensor bar to see what your temperature is in a number.

 To customize the sensors right click on the sensors applet :menuselection:`Configure "Sensors"`.
 The :guilabel:`Update interval(seconds)` field lets you choose how often in seconds to update the sensors.
 The :guilabel:`Temperature bar width` field shows how wide to make the bar for your sensors.
 The :guilabel:`Temperature scale` field lets you select :guilabel:`Celsius` or :guilabel:`Fahrenheit` for your sensors.
 The checkbox :guilabel:`Warning about high temperature` puts a warning if your temperature gets too high.
 The :guilabel:`Crit` field shows the temperture your CPU should not reach.
 If you want to reset your settings press the :guilabel:`Reset` button.